thelissbliss/Cellular_Automata-1/README.md

 Intro (including the algorithm used): Cella Ant #12

-Contents (Files in the .zip submission): js-1.html draw-stuff.js styles.css
+Contents (Files in the .zip submission):
-README.md
-Complexity_Order.doc
+335-p1-LAA folder:
+	html.doc file:
+		js-1.html
+	assets folder:
+		draw-stuff.js
+		styles.css
+	README.txt
+	CPSC-335-04-LAA-BigO.doc
+	335-04-p1-LAA-Standup-190924.pdf

-Setup and Installation (if any): Download and select html file to open on browser.
+Setup and Installation (if any):
+Download and extract zip file.
+Once downloaded, navigate to index.html file.(3335-p1-LAA -> html doc -> index.html)

 Features (both included and missing): Ant will display on cells current position.
-Depending on the current cell color, the ant will point North, South, East, or West.
+Depending on the last position, you will see the ant point North, South, East, or West depending on the cell color below.
+Cell colors change depending on value like Black=0 → Red=1 → Yellow=2 → Blue=3.

-Bugs (if any): No Bugs
+Bugs (if any): No Bugs or errors